saicone/nbt/README.md

 // You can also provide an indent, for example a 2-space indent for multi-line formatted string String colored = TagPalette.DEFAULT.color(map, "  ");
 ```

+> [!NOTE]
+> This implementation is NOT "pretty print", is just a "tag colorization".